 Amazon (AMZN) and Alphabet (GOOG) are two of the world’s most recognizable brands and Wall Street’s most coveted stocks, and the long-term trajectory of each blue-chip stock is still decidedly up.
 Plus, it’s estimated that roughly 40% of all web traffic is hosted by those two companies combined.
 But which looks like the better buy today, AMZN stock or GOOG stock?

-Those are strong returns for GOOG, especially when compared to the 58% return in the S&P 500 in the last five years.
-Amazon though?
-Not so much.
+Those are particularly strong returns for GOOG, especially when compared to the 93% return in the S&P 500 in the last five years.
 Now the question is: Can AMZN and GOOG repeat or beat that performance over the next five years?

 [text_ad]

 It would be foolish to doubt either company at this point.
 That said, no stock continues to grow at a breakneck pace forever.
-Just ask anyone who bought General Electric (GE) 10 or 15 years ago, when it ranked among the 10 largest companies in the world by market cap.
+Just ask anyone who bought General Electric (GE) 20 years ago, when it ranked among the 10 largest companies in the world by market cap.
+(Its 20-year returns just flipped positive this summer before the company split up and rendered subsequent comparisons moot.)
 So chances are, one or both of these blue-chip tech stocks will start to slow in the years ahead.
-In fact, we’ve already seen it from AMZN stock which is once again trading at pre-pandemic levels after its huge push in the first year of the pandemic, when everyone in America was doing all their shopping online.

-Given that fairly complicated backdrop, I thought it might be a fun exercise to examine which tech giant stock is better positioned for future growth.
+Given that backdrop, I thought it might be a fun exercise to examine which tech giant stock is better positioned for future growth.

 Here’s a closer look at AMZN stock and GOOG stock, broken into a few key numbers: